alexcjwei/alexcjwei/README.md

 - 👋 Hi, I’m @alexcjwei.
 - 👀 I’m interested in the intersection of climate and software.
 - 🌱 I like learning about climate change and climate tech solutions.
-I'm currently taking Intro Data Science.
+I'm currently taking Deep Learning, Computer Vision, and AI System Design.

 <!---
 alexcjwei/alexcjwei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.